Special Educational Needs

 - Specific equipment requirements

-- On site access to other professionals including Family Support Worker (FSW), Counsellors, Speech and Language Therapist, Educational Psychologist and Well-being Mentor
+- On site access, via referrals, to other professionals including Family Support Worker (FSW), Counsellors, Speech and Language Therapist, Occupational Therapist and Well-being Mentor

-- Signposting to SEND support services, Emotional Well-being and Mental Health Service (EWMHS), Health, Essex Child and Family Well-being Service, Occupational Health, Visual and Hearing Impairment
+- Signposting to SEND support services, paediatrician, Emotional Well-being and Mental Health Service (EWMHS), Health, Essex Child and Family Well-being Service, Action for Family Carers

 - Wide range of interventions to support a child socially and academically